-What You Need to Connect USB Storage to Android Phones
+What You Need to Connect USB Storage to Older Android Phones

 - A USB OTG ("On the Go") cable with a male microUSB connector on one end and a female full size USB port on the other.
-You can find an OTG cable for under $3 at Amazon.com or NewEgg.
+You can buy the StarTech OTG cable we used for $3.99.

 2. Connect OTG cable to your phone

 Connect your USB OTG cable's microUSB end to your Android phone.